-Wind Chills from -5 to -15 overnight, clear and very cold, sunshine returns Wednesday
+Wind chills from -5 to -15 overnight, clear and very cold, sunshine returns Wednesday

-The Storm Team 11 Forecast: A Wind Chill Advisory is in effect for the area overnight through noon Wednesday.
-Expect wind chill values to -5 to -15 degrees through the period.
-Clearing skies are forecast though the night.
+A Wind Chill Advisory is in effect for the area overnight through noon Wednesday.
+Expect wind chill values to be -5 to -15 degrees through the period.
+Clearing skies are forecast through the night.
 With the snowpack on the ground, temperatures will be extremely cold with a low of -2 degrees.

 Wednesday will be sunny and cold with a high of 26 degrees.